FlamingoCalves/college-study-tableau/README.md

 ## Tableau Workbook

-The `College_Dashboard.twbx` Tableau workbook provides a detailed look at the visualization process and the final interactive map created in Tableau.
+The `U.S. Universities_ The Price of Admission.twbx` Tableau workbook provides a detailed look at the visualization process and the final interactive map created in Tableau.

 ## Visualization Overview